Skip to main content

 It is possible to configure the CHIA_ROOT environment variable to another location.
 A common use for this would be to switch it to ~/.chia/testnet to have a separate config for the testnet.

 Using the CLI gives greater and more precise control over the various Chia services such as the full node.
-For a more details on the commands, read the CLI Reference.
+As of 1.8.2, when installing from an installer or package CLI commands will be automatically added to your path for Windows and Linux.
+For more details on the commands, read the CLI Reference.

 The CLI commands are stored in the following location: